-• Never exceed the maximum permissible load of the respective fasteners, nets, hooks etc. If heavy objects have not been suitably secured, there is a risk of injury!
+Never exceed the maximum permissible load for the respective fasteners, nets, hooks etc. as heavy objects are not then sufficiently secured - danger of iniury!

-• Do not exceed the permissible axle loads and permissible gross weight of the vehicle - risk of accident!
+Do not exceed the permissible axle loads and permissible gross weight of the vehicle - risk of accident!